CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 > **Command Format**
 >
+> * All command words are in lower case.
 > * `PARAMETER NAME` all caps means to enter the parameters this must have a value!
 > * `(OPTIONAL PARAMETER)` this bracket means that parameter is optional.
 > * `...` which follows parameter mean that the parameter can have multiple inputs.